 Kennedy Space Center Visitor Complex

 If you can only fit in one attraction on the Space Coast, make it the Kennedy Space Center Visitor Complex.
-The visitor centre is the public-facing section of NASA’s world-famous Kennedy Space Center.
+The visitor center is the public-facing section of NASA’s world-famous Kennedy Space Center.

 At the Kennedy Space Center Visitor Complex, you’ll learn everything you ever wanted to know about America’s space programs.
-The centre features several exciting exhibits & displays along with two IMAX theatres.
+The center features several exciting exhibits & displays along with two IMAX theatres.

 Located just south of Cape Canaveral, Cocoa Beach is the Space Coast’s most popular beach town.
 The city is most well-known for its beach and surf breaks.

-While you won’t have much time to explore Cocoa Beach, it’s a good place for a lunch and quick shopping break.
+While you won’t have much time to explore Cocoa Beach, it’s a good place for lunch and quick shopping break.
 Be sure to stop into the Ron Jon Surf Shop.
-Ron Jon’s is the world’s largest surf shop, and a popular place to pick up Florida trip souvenirs.
+Ron Jon’s is the world’s largest surf shop and a popular place to pick up Florida trip souvenirs.